reijnnn/IBM-DataStage-API/README.md

 ## Requirements

-For the correct work `ctypes` with DataStage API library (32-bit or 64-bit) you need python of the same version (32-bit or 64-bit)
+For the correct work `ctypes` with DataStage API library (32-bit or 64-bit) you need Python of the same version (32-bit or 64-bit)

 ## Getting Started